hashgraph/did-method/did-method-specification.md

 #### Method-Specific DID URL Parameters
 There are two method-specific parameters defined for a Hedera DID:
-- `fid` - a mandatory parameter that defines the FileID of a the corresponding appnet's address book file.
-The first step in resolving a DID is to retrieve the address book from the Hedera network, and so determine the addresses of the members of the appnet against which the second step of resolution can be performed.
+- `fid` - a mandatory parameter that defines the FileID of a the corresponding business application network's address book file.
+The first step in resolving a DID is to retrieve the address book from the Hedera network, and so determine the addresses of the members of the business application network against which the second step of resolution can be performed.
 - `tid` - an optional parameter that defines a TopicID of Hedera Consensus Service topic to which a particular DID document was submitted.
 This can be used in case of open and publicly available DID documents to resolve DIDs without the use of appnet services.

 A Hedera FileID is a triplet of numbers, e.g. `1.5.34634` represents file number `34634` within realm `5` within shard `1`.